CharanNandepu/CharanNandepu/README.md

 <h2 align="center">Hi 👋!
-My name is Charan and I'm a Final Year Undergraduate, from Pragati Engineering College.</h2>
+My name is Charan and I'm a Recent Graduate, from Pragati Engineering College.</h2>

 ###